 The bad news is you're going to have a very hard decision to make choosing the best smartwatch to use with your iPhone.
 Things have moved quickly in the smartwatch space since the release of the original Apple Watch in 2015.

 We've had an updated version called the Apple Watch 2 and that's already been discarded in favor of the newly-released Apple Watch 3.
 There's even rumors of the Apple Watch 4 launching at some point in September 2018.
-On top of that, there's now a plethora of other smartwatches that also play nice with your iPhone.
+On top of that, there's now a plethora of other smartwatches that also play nice with your iPhone including Google's own Wear OS.

 To help you decide, we've made a guide to explain which watches will work with your iOS device.
 We've also recommended our favorite watches and highlighted why each is a great companion for your iPhone.

 What watch should you use with your iPhone?

 If you can still pick up an Apple Watch 2, that might be a good budget buy, as it offers many of the best features of the Watch 3 at a lower price.
-Though Apple has now discontinued the device.
+Though Apple has now discontinued the device, so we don't expect you'll be able to buy it for much longer.

-But you can get a selection of both Tizen and Android Wear watches that work with the iPhone too, and we've put together the list below to show you the best for battery life, features and style on the market right now.
+But you can get a selection of both Tizen and Wear OS watches that work with the iPhone too, and we've put together the list below to show you the best for battery life, features and style on the market right now.

 1. Apple Watch 3